Shopping Links

 Kantaro, despite being a little whiny, is a competent hero.
 He also goes out of his way to save not just the poor human victims, but also the misguided variety of ghosts, goblins, and spirits that have fallen prey to demons in a moment of weakness.
 The tales of woe sometimes end poignantly, but other times everybody--including the perpetrating spirit--finds a reasonably happy resolution.

-Given the thematic similarity to shoujo dramas and series like Vampire Princess Miyu, Tactics offers a refreshing take on a pair of genres usually defined by relentless tragedy.
+Given the thematic similarity to shoujo dramas like Vampire Princess Miyu, Tactics offers a refreshing take on a genre usually defined by relentless tragedy.

 Where Tactics distinguishes itself most, though, is in its attention to the string of characters that cross paths with the heroes.
 It almost qualifies as a character study of sorts--the focus is often more on introducing and interacting with one-shot characters than on actually investigating their predicament or resolving it.